emilianavt/VSeeFaceManual/README.md

 VSeeFace is a free, highly configurable face and hand tracking VRM avatar puppeteering program for virtual youtubers with a focus on robust tracking and high image quality.
 VSeeFace offers functionality similar to Luppet, 3tene, Wakaru and similar programs.
 VSeeFace runs on Windows 8 and above (64 bit only).
 It probably runs on Windows 7 too.

-Face tracking, including gaze and mouth tracking, is done through a regular webcam.
+Face tracking, including eye gaze, blink, eyebrow and mouth tracking, is done through a regular webcam.
 For the optional hand tracking, a Leap Motion device is required.
 You can see a comparison of the face tracking performance compared to other popular vtuber applications [here](https://twitter.com/emiliana_vt/status/1275424412167221248).
 In this comparison, VSeeFace is still listed under its former name OpenSeeFaceDemo.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Running four face tracking programs (OpenSeeFaceDemo, Luppet, Wakaru, Hitogata) at once with the same camera input. 😊 <a href="https://t.co/ioO2pofpMx">pic.twitter.com/ioO2pofpMx</a></p>&mdash; Emiliana (@emiliana_vt) <a href="https://twitter.com/emiliana_vt/status/1275424412167221248?ref_src=twsrc%5Etfw">June 23, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>